HackTricks-wiki/hacktricks/generic-methodologies-and-resources/python/bypass-python-sandboxes/README.md

     "execute": set()
 }

-#More than 4 is veeery time consuming
+#More than 4 is very time consuming
 MAX_CONT = 4

-#The ALREADY_CHECKED makes the script run much faster, but some solutions won't be find
+#The ALREADY_CHECKED makes the script run much faster, but some solutions won't be found
 #ALREADY_CHECKED = set()

 def check_recursive(element, cont, name, orig_n, orig_i, execute):
-    # If bigger than maxium, stop
+    # If bigger than maximum, stop
     if cont > MAX_CONT:
         return